lzybkr/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-iactionenumerator-getnext.md

 ### -param actionMethod

-Pointer to pointer to IModelObject interface method for the action, optional parameter, may be null if it's not provided.
+Pointer to a pointer to IModelObject interface method for the action, optional parameter, may be null if it's not provided.

 ### -param metadta

-Pointer to pointer to IKeyStore interface for the action's metadata, optional parameter, may be null if it's not provided.
+Pointer to a pointer to IKeyStore interface for the action's metadata, optional parameter, may be null if it's not provided.

 ## -returns